 In future research, we plan to explore the effect of additional types of restrictions on the computational complexity of the model of agent playability evaluation described in this paper, as well as the effects of these and existing restrictions on models incorporating more powerful agents (e.g., agents that are self- rather than player-activated; agents whose transitions are triggered by arbitrary Boolean formulas over offered items and facts) relative to both minimal and broader conceptions of playability.
-Given the tantalizing links between human cognitive and gaming abilities hypothesized at the end of in Section V-C, in the longer term, we also intend to investigate connections between playable computer game design and theories proposed within cognitive science for gaming-related abilities such as belief maintenance, intention recognition, and analogical problem solving, with an aim to using complexity analyses of these [19], [22]-[24] and other [21] theories from cognitive science to efficiently incorporate more psychologically realistic models of agents and aspects of playability into computer game design.
+Given work positing connections between human cognition and fixed-parameter tractability [19, 18], we also intend to investigate the extent to which results such as those we have derived here can help in creating games whose level of difficulty is not only more appropriate to human players but can also be efficiently and appropriately customized to the abilities of those players.